 AREA(S) TO AVOID:

-The par-3 13th is one of Mill Pond's easiest holes -- a 141-yarder that plays shorter from a tee above the green.
+The par-3 fourth is one of Mill Pond's easiest holes -- a 138-yarder that plays shorter from a tee above the green.
 But there is some trouble greenside where two large bunkers sit below the putting surface.
 A bad kick off the mounding between or in front of them could leave you with a tough shot from the sand and little chance at par on a green with a ridge running across its center.

-Missing the 17th green anywhere but short is a hassle.
+Missing the eighth green anywhere but short is a hassle.
 Water left of the green will coax you into sending your approach farther right or deeper, but heading too far in either direction will land you in fescue, sticky rough or any of three bunkers.
 Good luck applying enough finesse from a bad lie to keep your ball on the right level when the pin is on the top tier.

 OTHER NOTES: